-The natural reservoir for the pathogen Leptospira interrogans includes rodents as well as various domesticated mammals (eg pigs, cattle and dogs).
+The natural reservoir for the pathogen Leptospira interrogans includes rodents as well as various domesticated mammals (eg pigs, cattle, and dogs).
 Spirochetes occupy the lumen of the renal tubules in their natural host and are excreted in the urine.
 The transmission of Leptospira can occur when humans come into contact, directly or indirectly, with the urine of infected animals or with the urine-infected environment.
-Spirochetes can enter the bloodstream through cuts of the skin or mucous membranes during contact with soil, vegetation and contaminated water, handling infected animal tissues, and eating contaminated food and water.
+Spirochetes can enter the bloodstream through cuts to the skin or mucous membranes during contact with soil, vegetation, and contaminated water, handling infected animal tissues, and eating contaminated food and water.
 Spirochetes are very rarely transmitted from person to person.
-The incubation period is usually 5-14 days, but can range from 2-30 days.
+The incubation period is usually 5-14 days but can range from 2-30 days.

 The clinical manifestation of leptospirosis is biphasic, with an acute or septic phase lasting approximately one week, followed by the immunological phase, characterized by the production of antibodies and excretion of Leptospira in the urine.
 Most of the complications of leptospirosis arise when Leptospira localizes in the tissues during the immune phase which occurs in the second week of the disease.
-The classic Weil's Syndrome represents only the most serious manifestation of the disease and is characterized by jaundice, renal failure, bleeding and myocarditis with arrhythmias.
+The classic Weil syndrome represents only the most serious manifestation of the disease and is characterized by jaundice, renal failure, bleeding, and myocarditis with arrhythmias.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.